Bear (gay culture): Origin

+Bear clubs and contests

 At the onset of the bear movement, some bears separated from the gay community at large, forming "bear clubs" to create social and sexual opportunities of their own.
 Many clubs are loosely organized social groups; others are modeled on leather biker-patch clubs, with a strict set of bylaws, membership requirements, and charities.

 Bear clubs often sponsor large yearly events – "bear runs" or "bear gatherings" – like the annual events such as Béar Féile in Dublin, Ireland; BeefDip in Puerto Vallarta, Mexico; Southern HiBearNation in Melbourne; Bear Pride and Bear Essentials in Sydney; Bearstock in Adelaide; Orlando Bear Bash; Southern Decadence in New Orleans; San Francisco Bear Weekend; CBL's Bear Hunt; Bear Pride in Chicago; Atlanta Bear Pride; Bear Week in Provincetown, Massachusetts (since 2001); and Texas Bear Round Up in Dallas.

 "Sociology of the Urban Gay Bear", written by Les K. Wright, was the first article to appear in print, in Drummer magazine, edited by Jack Fritscher.
 Fritscher was the founding editor of San Francisco's California Action Guide (1982).
 With California Action Guide, Fritscher became the first editor to publish the word "bear" with the gay culture meaning on a magazine cover (November 1982).

 As well, with producer Mark Hemry in 1984, Fritscher co-founded the pioneering Palm Drive Video featuring homomasculine entertainment.
 Palm Drive Video expanded in 1996 to Palm Drive Publishing, San Francisco.
 For Palm Drive, Fritscher wrote, cast, and directed more than 150 video features.
 His work includes documentary footage of the first bear contest (Pilsner Inn, February 1987).
 A bear contest is a feature at many bear events, a sort of masculine beauty pageant awarding titles and sashes (often made of leather) to winners.
 This footage is no longer for sale as Fritscher declined to shift to DVD format and he closed the video company.

 One example of a bear contest was International Mr. Bear, formerly held each February at the International Bear Rendezvous in San Francisco.
 It attracted contestants, often with local titles, from all over the world.
 The first International Mr. Bear was held in 1992, and the last was held in 2011.
 The contest included Bear, Daddy, Cub, and Grizzly titles with the contestant who received the highest score winning the bear title, regardless of what type he was.
 Example: "Mr. Washington, D.C.
 Bear, 2006".
 Gay "leather-bears" have competed in leather contests, and "muscle-bears" are another subculture noted by their muscular body mass.